 How You Can Level Out Your Air Conditioner Pad

 Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+It’s usually not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

 If you’re worried your air conditioner is sinking and causing problems, give Cytech Heating & Cooling L.C. a call at 956-630-3522.
 We’ll check your air conditioner for any damage and then determine the best way to get it level again.